-A subsurface exploration and an evaluation were performed at the planned Lion C-Store project site located in Lee's Summit, Missouri to provide geotechnical engineering related recommendations for design and construction of the proposed project.
+A subsurface exploration and an evaluation were performed at the planned Lee's Summit High School Robotics Addition project sites to provide geotechnical engineering related recommendations for design and construction of the proposed project.

 Exploratory soil borings have been drilled and a laboratory testing program was conducted on selected soil samples.
-The data has been analyzed based upon the project information provided by Lion Petroleum, Inc..
+The data has been analyzed based upon the project information provided by the project team.